Fun fact: did you know that Sean Ellis was actually born in Sydney? But came back for the first time in 30 years to speak at SydStart 2015?

 Avoid the temptation to end tests early or sit and watch the results page.

-Thanks to tools like Optimizely, this stage of the process is easier than ever.
+Thanks to tools like Optimizely, this process stage is easier than ever.

 Analyze results and report progress/learning (rinse & repeat)

-Make a habit of communicating in detail how specific tests have affected your goal.
+Make a habit of clearly communicating how specific tests have affected your goal.

 This step marks the start of your next cycle and is the perfect time to review and update your backlog.
 Start by updating ICE scores to reflect the learnings and outputs from the last round of projects.